tcat-qldom/MacOS-7/README.md

 MacsBug is a low level debugger, It is an indispensable tool for every Mac and progarmmer.
 It can catch most if not all exceptions, allows user debug output messages, debug low mem conditions, help finding dangling pointers, sensible app segment strategy, and much more.

 Here it is used to determine low mem conditions, and appropriate segment strategy for Venn Diagrammer.
-The minimum breazing room for app to run is 5000-6200 bytes in the heap with the application partition set to 44K.
+The minimum breathing room for app to run is 5000-6200 bytes in the heap with the application partition set to 44K.
 That must accomodate both data and resources.

 Generally all segments and resources are purgable, making it possible for the resource and memory manager to reuse space when needed.
 The only segment locked is 'Main' this is where event loop is executed.
-On startup `Init', and `%A5Init' segments are unloaded as they are used only during initilisation.
+On startup 'Init', and '%A5Init' segments are unloaded as they are used only during initilisation.

-`Preferences' segment is used only on startup, or when user saves their settings in the dialog.
+'Preferences' segment is used only on startup, or when user saves their settings in the dialog.
 Else is unloaded.

 Available memory is inquired in two places.
-When a new window is created, or `Preferences' dialog displayed.
+When a new window is created, or 'Preferences' dialog displayed.

-If the dialog is not showing and user requests another window, the dialog is disposed of and the whole `Dialog' segment unloaded.
+If the dialog is not showing and user requests another window, the dialog is disposed of and the whole 'Dialog' segment unloaded.

 When there is still less than 5000 bytes total free, user is alerted of low memory condition.